liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 If you want Tomcat to manage your data source, use the following procedure.
 If you want to use Liferay's built-in data source, you can skip this section.

 1. Make sure that your database server is installed and working.
-If it's installed in a different machine, make sure that it's accessible from the one where Liferay is being installed.
+If it's installed on a different machine, make sure that it's accessible from your Liferay machine.

 2. Add your data source as a resource in the context of your web application specified in `$TOMCAT_HOME/conf/Catalina/localhost/ROOT.xml`.